yasirbhutta/yasirbhutta.github.io/ms-word/docs/page-formatting.md

 Insert text or graphics.
 To save the header or footer that you created to the gallery of header or footer options, select the text or graphics in the header or footer, and then click Save Selection as New Header or Save Selection as New Footer.

-Change headers or footers
+**Change headers or footers**

-On the Insert tab, in the Header & Footer group, click Header or Footer.
+- On the `Insert tab`, in the `Header & Footer group`, click `Header or Footer`.
-Click a header or footer design from the gallery.
+- Click a header or footer design from the gallery.
 The header or footer design changes for the entire document.

-Insert Cover Page
+## Insert Cover Page

-On the Insert tab, in the Pages group, click Cover Page.
+- On the Insert tab, in the Pages group, click Cover Page.
-Click a cover page design from the gallery.
+- Click a cover page design from the gallery.

-Remove the header or footer from the first page
+## Remove the header or footer from the first page
 On the Page Layout tab, click the Page Setup Dialog Box Launcher, and then click the Layout tab.
 Select the Different first page check box under Headers and footers.
 Headers and footers are removed from the first page of the document.

+## Page Background

+On the Page Layout tab, select the option from Page Background group

+## Line Number

+## Hyphenation
+Used to break words between lines

 ## Additional Topics